107 Specific Health Benefits of Cayenne Pepper: How It Can Help You

 • It stimulates the appetite, more especially as a hot climate tends to produce anorexia.
 We have always

 held the saliva is the key that unlocks the door to digestion.
-Capsicum, a sialogogue, will stimulate the flow of
+Cayenne, a sialogogue, will stimulate the flow of

 saliva and will be very helpful to people who have become accustomed to ‘inhaling’ their food and thus robbing

 themselves of the benefits of saliva in the digestive process.
 Capsicum would stimulate their flow of saliva as

 they return to a healthier attitude toward eating.